bpmn-io/docs.bpmn.io/README.md

 libraries.

 ## Running Locally
-This repository is based on [Jekyll](https://jekyllrb.com/) and hosted via [Github Pages](https://bpmn-io.github.io/docs.bpmn.io/).
+This repository is based on [Jekyll](https://jekyllrb.com/) and hosted via [GitHub Pages](https://bpmn-io.github.io/docs.bpmn.io/).
 To run locally:

 Install bundler if not installed before:
 ```shell